 This bill amends existing subdivision regulations to enhance water supply management in local planning.
 It introduces new subparagraphs to RSA 674:36, allowing local planning boards to request water supply studies to ensure adequate water availability as housing density increases.
-The bill mandates that provisions be established to guarantee sufficient water quantity for existing, proposed, and anticipated future land uses, while also protecting water-dependent natural resources.
-Additionally, it prescribes minimum testing requirements for on-lot private wells to ensure an adequate water supply.
+The bill mandates that provisions be included to guarantee sufficient water quantity for existing, proposed, and anticipated future land uses, while also protecting water-dependent natural resources.
+Additionally, it establishes minimum testing requirements for on-lot private wells to ensure adequate water supply.
 Notably, these regulations do not apply to community water systems or large groundwater withdrawals governed by RSA 485 and RSA 485-C.

 Statutes affected: